harimseong/assembly_library/lib/README.md

 	`rbp`is base pointer and callee saved register. `push` will subtract size of `rbp` (8 bytes) from `rsp` and set the top of the stack pointed by `rsp` to `rbp`.

 2. `mov rbp, rsp`
 	set `rbp` to `rsp`. new base pointer is current stack point.
 3. `mov eax, edi`
 	`rdi` contains value of `int argc` according to the calling convention. set return value register, `eax`, to `int argc` before return.

 4. `pop rbp`
 	before return, restore callee saved `rbp` from the top of the stack and increment `rsp`.
+5. `ret`
+	near return - jump to an address located on the top of the stack and pops it from the stack.

 ___
 ##### 3. Assemble, Link and Execute the Code